-Current and past artworks and projects including interactive installations, photography, film, public interventions, social practice, and other strands.
+Selected artworks and projects from 2007 — current.
+Includes interactive installations, photography, film, public interventions, social practice, and other strands.

 One of the country’s largest markets, Hankyu is of the first places I filmed b-roll footage (illegally) to help highlight consumerism in Japan’s major cities.
 Fast forward to today, and we are hanging a show here.
 What did we choose to display?
 That’s the fun part… … Continue readingExhibition and Talk at Hankyu Umeda

 One of Korea’s major newspapers called the exhibition “Pictures drawn by the forest … rain water, dirt, and bird shit.”
 Unflattering but true.
 Please enjoy this short film… … Continue readingShort Film on “Forest is the Artist”

 A documentary film and long-term international dialogue about food, earth, and happiness, based on a Japanese ‘Natural Farming’ philosophy of living with the environment.